tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Information Elements Acted Upon** dwc:footprintWKT
 * **Expected Response** COMPLIANT if dwc:footprintWKT is bdq:NotEmpty; otherwise NOT_COMPLIANT

-To formally express this test in RDF we would need to add some more identifiers and structures, but the above are the key properties that define the test and provide the information needed for an implementer to understand and implement the test.
-See the bdqffdq: ontology guide for details about the full formal structure.
+To formally express this Test in RDF we would need to add some more identifiers and structures, but the above are the key properties that define the Test and provide the information needed for an implementer to understand and implement the Test.
+See the [bdqffdq: ontology guide](../guide/bdqffdq/index.md) for details about the full formal structure.

 See also:
 * [Reading Test Descriptors](../guide/users/index.md#31-test-types-non-normative) in the Implementer’s Guide.
+* [Relating Classes and Properties](../bdqffdq/index.md#18-relating-classes-and-properties-non-normative) in the bdqffdq: landing page.

 #### 4.10.1 Formal RDF Representation of the Test (non-normative)

-This simple list of properties is sufficient for a human reader to understand the test and for a developer to implement the test.
-However, to formally express this test in RDF we would need to add some more identifiers and structures, but the above are the key properties that define the test and provide the information needed for an implementer to understand and implement the test.
-The bdqffdq: ontology guide gives the details about the full formal structure.
+This simple list of properties is sufficient for a human reader to understand the Test and for a developer to implement the Test.
+However, to formally express this Test in RDF we would need to add some more identifiers and structures, but the above are the key properties that define the Test and provide the information needed for an implementer to understand and implement the Test.
+The [bdqffdq: ontology guide](../guide/bdqffdq/index.md) gives the details about the full formal structure.
 We won't go into the details of the RDF representation here.

 See Also:
 * [Diagram of Test Concepts](../guide/implementers/index.md#3-compliant-implementation-normative) in the implementers guide.